tomhopper/eiaenergy/README.md

 * International generation data by year and generation type (1980 - 2012);
 * International total consumption data by year (1980 - 2011);
+* International total energy generation (1980 - 2012);
+* International total energy consumption (1980 - 2012);
 * U.S. total generation by month and generation type (from January 1973 to February 2014);
 * U.S. total generation by year (month = 13) and generation type (from 1949 to 2013).

 Available year ranges should update automatically when running /data-raw/eiaelectricity.R, making downloading and munging new nearly automatic.
-The solution depends on the dropdown <select> menus on the international energy pages, and may not work if the page structure changes.
+The solution depends on the dropdown `<select>` menus on the international energy pages, and may not work if the page structure changes.

 ## Depends